BERT, CodeBERT and GraphCodeBERT

 Strengths:

-• Bidirectional Encoding: BERT's ability to analyze tokens from both left and right contexts allows it to capture more complex relationships between words compared to models like GPT, which are limited to the previous tokens.
+- Bidirectional Encoding: BERT’s ability to analyze tokens from both left and right contexts allows it to capture more complex relationships between words compared to models like GPT, which are limited to the previous tokens.

-• Parallelization: The computations for contextual representations can be performed in parallel, making BERT potentially faster for certain tasks.
+- Parallelization: The computations for contextual representations can be performed in parallel, making BERT potentially faster for certain tasks.

-• Efficient Downstream Tasks: For classification or regression tasks, BERT only requires the contextual representation of the [CLS] token, which can be computed efficiently.
+- Efficient Downstream Tasks: For classification or regression tasks, BERT only requires the contextual representation of the [CLS] token, which can be computed efficiently.

 Weaknesses:

-• Fine-tuning Complexity: Introducing task-specific layers on top of the contextual representations can be complex and require additional training data.
+- Fine-tuning Complexity: Introducing task-specific layers on top of the contextual representations can be complex and require additional training data.

 CodeBERT

-CodeBERT, introduced by Hou et al. (2020), aims to bridge the gap between natural language processing (NLP) and programming languages.
+aims to bridge the gap between natural language processing (NLP) and programming languages.
 This model is evaluated on various tasks, including:

-• Natural Language Programming Language Probing: Does CodeBERT understand the underlying semantics of programming languages through probing tasks?
+- Natural Language Programming Language Probing: Does CodeBERT understand the underlying semantics of programming languages through probing tasks?

-• Code Documentation Generation: Can CodeBERT automatically generate code documentation from natural language descriptions?
+- Code Documentation Generation: Can CodeBERT automatically generate code documentation from natural language descriptions?

-• Generalization to Unseen Programming Languages: How well does CodeBERT perform on programming languages it hasn't been trained on?
+- Generalization to Unseen Programming Languages: How well does CodeBERT perform on programming languages it hasn’t been trained on?

 Similar to BERT, CodeBERT utilizes special tokens to structure its input:

-• [CLS]: This token marks the beginning of the input sequence.
+- [CLS]: This token marks the beginning of the input sequence.

-• [SEP]: This token separates the natural language description and the programming code.
+- [SEP]: This token separates the natural language description and the programming code.

-• [EOS]: This token marks the end of the code sequence.
+- [EOS]: This token marks the end of the code sequence.

 The input format can be represented as:

-- $w_i$ is a token from the natural language description
+- wi is a token from the natural language description

-- $c_i$ is a token from the programming code
+- ci is a token from the programming code

 Pre-training